hapax/hapax.github.io/assets/kepler.md

 date:  2020-10-16
 ---

-**October 16, 2020.** *A quick, late night insight into Kepler's
-problem: an elliptical orbit is just simple harmonic motion with respect to inverse radius!*
+**October 16, 2020.** *Night thoughts on Kepler's problem.
+Main takeaway: an elliptical orbit is just simple harmonic motion with respect to inverse radius!*

 #### Kepler's laws